 “I don’t like splitting my forces, Warden.
 I promise I’ll send a couple of deputies to do a patrol out past the railroad, but we’re here to protect the people of Cheyenne, not some private company—no matter how important they are.”

 Wade nodded.
-He knew he should be annoyed at this decision by the Cheyenne Sheriff, but in truth it made him respect the man a little bit more.
+He knew he should be annoyed at this decision by the Cheyenne Sheriff but, in truth, it made him respect the man a little bit more.

 Chapter 9